emnify/product-docs/docs/how-tos/multi-factor-authentication.md

 ### Invited users

-You don't need to set up MFA initially when you're invited to join an organization, as you'll be invited via email.
+You don't need to set up MFA initially when you're invited to join a Workspace, as you'll be invited via email.
 After you access your account, you can either [configure TOTP MFA in the Portal](#configure-totp-mfa-in-the-emnify-portal) or [set up email-based MFA](#existing-accounts) the next time you log in.

 ## Configure TOTP MFA in the emnify Portal